1Marc/marcgrabanski.com/src/pages/articles/2007-12-30-dynamic-css-sprites-theory/index.md

 Because it would be painful to stitch the images together and write the CSS rules, this would have to be done dynamically with a server side language.
 CSS sprites are [not a new theory](http://www.alistapart.com/articles/sprites) , but dynamic sprites are.
 I would love for the day that PHP generates nicely written CSS classes for me to use.
 If no one else creates this, I will - in time.

-Each http request ( [test here](http://marcgrabanski.com/_sandbox/http-test/test.php) ) takes on average 80-100ms per http request. **If you have 40 images and compress them into 3 images, you would save 37 http requests, or at least 2 seconds of load time!**
+Each http request ( [test here](http://marcgrabanski.com/_sandbox/http-test/test.php) ) takes on average 80-100ms per http request.
+-If you have 40 images and compress them into 3 images, you would save 37 http requests, or at least 2 seconds of load time!
+-

 The limitations:
 - Different image types need to be grouped together (gif, png, jpg, etc).